Libya – After the Revolution

 Leading international and local analysts explore Libya's progress since the revolution and assess the key questions facing the country’s future.

-Dates: 16-24 Nov, 2013 We have a shortlist of clients waiting to travel.
-If you would like to be added contact us for details.
+Dates: Nov, 2014 We have a shortlist of clients waiting to travel.
+Please contact us for further details.

 Libya’s revolution is one of the seminal moments in the Arab Spring.
 At arms length NATO and its allies managed to support a popular movement against an unsavoury leader, and keep the Arab world onside.

-While there remains a huge sense of optimism among ordinary people large questions loom over Libya’s future.
+Now, however, the sense of optimism that existed after the revolution has subsided.
 Libya is now one of the most heavily armed countries in the world.
 Central government is weak and militias want a significant say in the country’s future.

 Our tour explores the fallout from the conflict, and asks how best can peaceful and durable political settlement be achieved.
 Leading analysts and diplomats provide briefings.
 We also visit some of Libya’s historic sites, which are regarded as the most exceptional in the Mediterranean.